Business Partner

 -

-Business Partner Category: Key field for the user to select a category which the business partner is going to belong to, under the following types:
+Business Partner Category: Key field.
+Select a category which the business partner is going to belong to, under the following types:

 - Customers